davidji99/terraform-provider-herokux/website/docs/index.html.markdown

   * `mtls_provision_timeout` - (Optional) The number of minutes to wait for an MTLS configuration to be provisioned on a database.

   * `mtls_deprovision_timeout` - (Optional) The number of minutes to wait for an MTLS configuration to be deprovisioned from a database.

+  * `mtls_iprule_create_timeout` - (Optional) The number of minutes to wait for an MTLS IP rule to be created/authorized for a database.